open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/ios/ios.md

 # 10 Video frame filter {#section10}
 Video frame filter allows app to modify captured video frames before sending to video sink or encoder.

-To enable video frame filter, you should implement a filter conforming to RTCVideoFrameFilterProtocol.
-Then you can apply this filter to a specific RTCAVFoundationVideoSource by `- (void)setFilter:(id<RTCVideoFrameFilterProtocol>)filter`.
-We enhanced RTCAVFoundationVideoSource, so it can output frames with kCVPixelFormatType_420YpCbCr8BiPlanarFullRange(default) or kCVPixelFormatType_32BGRA.
+To enable video frame filter, please implement one or more filters and make video frames flow like this: RTCCameraVideoCapturer->filter(s)->RTCVideoSource->...
+An example of video frame filter can be found in conference sample.

 > Note: \* Other names and brands may be claimed as the property of others.